 Here is a list of the activities that take the children outside the classroom this term

-- PE every Tuesday afternoon and Thursday morning.
+- PE every Tuesday morning and Thursday morning.

 - Visits to the wild wood every Friday.